Photograhper: John W. P. Philips

-Madeleine is founder of Astraea Productions set up in 2020 to stimulate and share new creative initiatives in theatre and film.
-Her first film MERMAN which she wrote and directed has been described by Benjamin Zephaniah as "... a well imagined, poetic and important film." and by Hugh Bonneville as "... tight and evocative."
-Her first full length award winning feature script LOSING GLORIA is being selected for many festivals, winning best screenplay at New York, California and Miami Film Festivals, nominated at Toronto and Art Spirit Awards and currently a finalist at The Academy qualifying Flickers' Rhode Island, International Film Festival.
+Madeleine is a Director, Writer, Producer and founder of Astraea Productions set up in 2020 to stimulate and share new creative initiatives in theatre and in film.
+Her first short film MERMAN, which she wrote and directed, has been described by Benjamin Zephaniah as "... a well imagined, poetic and important film." and by Hugh Bonneville as "... tight and evocative."
+She is currently co producing two more shorts: ZIVILCOURAGE in post production and CROSSING THE EARTH shooting summer 2024.

 After graduating from Drama School Madeleine appeared in, among others, Frederic Raphael's 'After the War' and four episodes of 'The Nighmare Years' with Sam Waterston before becoming a staff director at The Royal National Theatre.